kshetline/tubular_time_tzdb/README.md

 • `systemV`: If `true`, timezones defined in the `systemv` file are included.

 • `urlOrVersion`: If left undefined or null, the latest tz database will be downloaded automatically from <https://www.iana.org/time-zones/repository/tzdata-latest.tar.gz>.
-Otherwise a particular tz database version can be specified, such as `'2021a'`, or a URL (including file URLs) can be used to specify a particular `.tar.gz` source.
+Otherwise a particular tz database version can be specified, such as `'2021a'`, or a URL (including file URLs) can be used to specify a particular `.tar.gz` source file.

-• `zoneInfoDir`: This option is for validating this tool's parsing and compilation against `zic` binaries located at the given directory path.
+• `zoneInfoDir`: This option is for validating this tool’s parsing and compilation against zoneinfo/`zic` binaries located at the given directory path.

 ### `writeTimezones`

 `async function writeTimezones(options: TzOutputOptions = {}): Promise<void>`

-This function writes out timezone data in either various text formats, or as `zic` binaries.
+This function writes out timezone data in one of various text formats, or as zoneinfo/`zic` binaries.
 It includes all of the options available for `getTzData()`, plus the following options:

 ```typescript
 interface TzOutputOptions extends TzOptions {